 Certainly.
 The starting point, of course, is to learn about the possibilities that exist in today’s digital climate.
 The better understanding people have about why they should change their passwords, lock their computers or ensure WIFI networks are secure before using them, the more likely they will be to follow the advice.

 Consider the recent infiltration of the United States electric grid.
 A long, slow process of gathering login information from what appeared to be legitimate websites, old-fashioned phishing tactics and methodical password trial-and-error were combined.
 Together, these allowed hackers to step slowly into systems that manage the electric grid.
 Had employees been more aware of what could happen when their data and account information were compromised, they may have been more careful about following the advice of technology professionals.

 There is still a lot of work to be done in this area, and it will be a race to the finish line for sure.
 Will it be the cybercriminals who win?
 Or, will government, businesses and people be able to act quickly enough to prevent – or minimize the issues caused by – disasters from happening when a strike is made against our infrastructure?
 Together, we must work toward increasing infrastructure security so that we can continuing enjoying as much stability and safety as possible in our daily lives.

-If your business could benefit from more quickly responding to cyber attacks, visit www.otrs.com/storm/ to learn more about STORM powered by OTRS, a response management solution for security teams.
+If your business could benefit from more quickly responding to cyberattacks, visit STORM powered by OTRS, a response management solution for security teams.